-Three of Brockport's 2018 crew members were returning members from the 2017 field season, with these returning members' areas of expertise spread out across the various sampling groups.
-The new crew members received new crew-member training by crew chief John Bateman, PIs Dr. Douglas A. Wilcox and Dr. Christopher Norment from The College at Brockport, and QA manager Dr. Valerie Brady from University of Minnesota Duluth with assistance from Dr. Joe Gathman, University of Wisconsin River Falls.
+Only one of Brockport's 2019 crew members was a returning member from the 2018 field season, with her area of expertise in bird and anuran sampling.
+The new crew members received training from Gregory Lawrence, Dr. Douglas A. Wilcox, Dr. Kathryn Amatangelo, Dr. Michael Chislock, Dr. James Haynes, Dr. Courtney McDaniel, Dr. Christopher Norment, and Dr. Rachel Schultz from The College at Brockport, as well as former crew chief Brad Mudrzynski, Dr. Valerie Brady from University of Minnesota Duluth and Dr. Joseph Gathman from University of Wisconsin-River Falls.
 The new crew members all passed training requirements.
-Additionally, all crew-members passed mid-season QA checks performed by Dr. Douglas Wilcox and Dr. Christopher Norment.
+Additionally, all crew members passed mid-season QA checks performed by Dr. Douglas Wilcox and Dr. Christopher Norment.